What is Audit Report?

-These reports form the medium of communication of the auditor’s views to the members of the company.
+Audit Report is the reports that form the medium of communication of the auditor’s views to the members of the company.

 Table of Contents

 - 2 Contents of Audit Report